aaronb12-ux/Rock-N-Review/README.md

 # Rock N' Review - Song Album Review Application

-VISIT THE APP HERE: album-review-app-blond.vercel.app
+VISIT THE APP HERE: https://rocknreview.app/

 A full-stack web application where users can discover, review, and save their favorite albums.
 Browse trending music, share your thoughts, and build your personal music collection.